jassics/learn-aws-security/README.md

     `brew install python3`

 Now, if type python3 --version I get Python 3.7.0, and everything works fine :)

+4. ## If it says it’s already installed and you just need to link it.
+Then do the below steps:

+*Error:*
+    `brew install python3`
+	Warning: python 3.7.4 is already installed, it's just not linked You can use `brew link python` to link this version.

+*Solution:* `brew link python`
+	Linking /usr/local/Cellar/python/3.7.4...
+33 symlinks created

+Test if it showing usr/local/bin/python3 now?
+`which python3`
+	/usr/local/bin/python3

 # Contact us
 [jassics]